Global Playboy

 2. Old Fashioned

 Another super easy cocktail but one that needs to be done right to really enjoy.
-Best made with a sweet bourbon but can be made with an oakey Scotch.
+Best made with a sweet bourbon but can be made with a smooth or oakey Scotch.
 Peat flavours don’t tend to work too well in this.

 • 50ml Makers Mark